 Speed violations are typically misdemeanors in Missouri.
 So it's theoretically possible for a speeding ticket to result in fairly serious penalties.

 A violation of Missouri's basic speeding law is a class B misdemeanor.
 Convicted motorists face up to six months in jail and a maximum $1,000 in fines.

-Depending on how fast the motorist was going, a speeding violation can add points to the motorist's driving record.
+A speeding violation will generally add three points to the motorist's driving record.
 Accumulating too many points can lead to license suspension or revocation.